matt-e-king/vue-mapp-kit/packages/leaflet/README.md

 ```

 ## Quick Start Guide
-These simple examples mirror the effort in the [Leaflet Quick Start Guide](http://leafletjs.com/examples/quick-start/).
+These simple examples mirrors the effort in the [Leaflet Quick Start Guide](http://leafletjs.com/examples/quick-start/).
 These examples use the single file component structure, loaded by `vue-loader`

 ----------